rh-mobb/documentation/content/docs/rosa/ansible-rosa/index.md

 	$(ANSIBLE) -v delete-cluster.yaml -i ./environment/transit-gateway-egress/hosts
 ```

-As you can see above, we have Ansible commands that trigger the deployment.
+Here we see that we have Ansible commands that trigger the deployment.
 So next, let's discuss about what Ansible is and how it helps building the cluster in this scenario.

 ### Ansible
-Ansible is an open-source automation tool that simplifies system management and configuration.
+[Ansible]((https://docs.ansible.com/)) is an open-source automation tool that simplifies system management and configuration.
 It uses a declarative approach, allowing users to define desired states using YAML-based [Playbooks](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html).
 With an agentless architecture and a vast [library of modules](https://docs.ansible.com/ansible/2.9/modules/modules_by_category.html), Ansible enables automation of tasks such as configuration management, package installation, and user management.

 Recall that we have the following code snippet in the <code>Make</code> section that will be run for <code>make create.tgw</code> command: